-Diversified career opportunities are available for senior students who are on track to graduate in June, 2020.
+Diversified career opportunities are available for senior students who are on track to graduate in June, 2024.
 These opportunities include career shadowing and career internships.
 These programs prepare students for the workforce by exposing them to real-world experiences in the career fields of their interest.
 They are excellent opportunities for both college bound students and students entering the workforce directly from high school.
 Internships may or may not be paid; job shadowing experiences are not paid.
-Eligible students will have already earned at least 22 credits and be on track to graduate in June 2021.
+Eligible students will have already earned at least 22 credits and be on track to graduate in June 2024.
 Students are required to provide their own transportation to and from the job site and be on time for all high school classes.
 Student attendance and performance will be communicated by the employer to the high school.
-In order to enroll in this course students must be employed or connected with a local business, be in 12th grade, have a minimum of 22 earned credits, and be on track to graduate in 2021.
+In order to enroll in this course students must be employed or connected with a local business, be in 12th grade, have a minimum of 22 earned credits, and be on track to graduate in 2024.
 An application may be required for this course, as well as parent/guardian and district approval..

-CAREER INTER RNSHIP Open to Grades: 12 Credit(s): .5, 1, or 2 Course Number: 8844 Prerequisites: 22 credits eaAdministratEvidence ofCompleted ive approval a secured site Notes: May participate both seme esters of senior
+CAREER INTERNSHIP Open to Grades: 12 Credit(s): .5, 1, or 2 Course Number: 8844 Prerequisites: 22 credits ea Administrat Evidence of Completed a ive approval a secured site Notes: May participate both seme year sters of senior